Linuxfabrik/monitoring-plugins/check-plugins/pip-updates/README.rst

                             directory, then look for archives in the directory listing.
 Links to VCS project URLs are not supported.
       --index-url INDEX_URL
-                            Base URL of the Python Package Index (default PyPI.simple_url).
+                            Base URL of the Python Package Index.
 This should point to a repository compliant with PEP 503 (the simple repository API) or a local directory laid out in the same format.
       --local               If in a virtualenv that has global access, do not list globally-installed packages.
       --no-index            Ignore package index (only looking at --find-links